 – Closed-Circuit In a closed-circuit SCBA, exhaled air is recycled by removing the carbon dioxide with an alkaline scrubber and by replenishing the consumed oxygen with oxygen from a solid, liquid, or gaseous source.

-As required by MSHA/NIOSH 30 CFR Part 11.80, all compressed breathing gas cylinders must meet minimum U.S. Department of Transportation requirements for HAZWOPER interstate shipment.
+As required by MSHA/NIOSH 30 CFR Part 11.80, all 40 hour HAZWOPER compressed breathing gas cylinders must meet minimum U.S. Department of Transportation requirements for HAZWOPER interstate shipment.
 (For further information, see 49 CFR Part 173 and 178.)
 All compressed air, compressed oxygen, liquid air, and liquid oxygen used for respiration shall be of high purity and must meet all requirements of OSHA 29 CFR Part 1910.134(d).
 In addition, breathing air must meet or exceed the requirements of Grade D breathing air as specified in the Compressed Gas Association pamphlet G-7.1 and ANSI Z86.1-1973.

-Deciding the Appropriate Use of SCBA for the 40 hour HAZWOPER course.
 Key questions should be asked when considering whether an SCBA is appropriate for HAZWOPER work:

 – Is the duration of air supply sufficient for accomplishing the necessary tasks?
 If no, a larger cylinder should be used, a different respirator should be chosen, and/or the work plan should be modified.